Middle English: Orthography

 With the discontinuation of the Late West Saxon standard used for the writing of Old English in the period prior to the Norman Conquest, Middle English came to be written in a wide variety of scribal forms, reflecting different regional dialects and orthographic conventions.
 Later in the Middle English period, however, and particularly with the development of the Chancery Standard in the 15th century, orthography became relatively standardised in a form based on the East Midlands-influenced speech of London.
 Spelling at the time was mostly quite regular.
 (There was a fairly consistent correspondence between letters and sounds.)
 The irregularity of present-day English orthography is largely due to pronunciation changes that have taken place over the Early Modern English and Modern English eras.

 Middle English generally did not have silent letters.
-For example, knight was pronounced /enm/ (with both the and the pronounced, the latter sounding as the ch in German Knecht).
+For example, knight was pronounced /enm/ (with both the and the pronounced, the latter sounding as the ch in German Ich).
 The major exception was the silent e – originally pronounced but lost in normal speech by Chaucer's time.
 This letter, however, came to indicate a lengthened – and later also modified – pronunciation of a preceding vowel.
 For example, in name, originally pronounced as two syllables, the /a/ in the first syllable (originally an open syllable) lengthened, the final weak vowel was later dropped, and the remaining long vowel was modified in the Great Vowel Shift (for these sound changes, see Phonology, above).
 The final e, now silent, thus became the indicator of the longer and changed pronunciation of a.
 In fact, vowels could have this lengthened and modified pronunciation in various positions, particularly before a single consonant letter and another vowel or before certain pairs of consonants.

 A related convention involved the doubling of consonant letters to show that the preceding vowel was not to be lengthened.
 In some cases, the double consonant represented a sound that was (or had previously been) geminated (i.e., had genuinely been "doubled" and would thus have regularly blocked the lengthening of the preceding vowel).
 In other cases, by analogy, the consonant was written double merely to indicate the lack of lengthening.